 PrEP Quick Guide

-This NCCC pre-exposure prophylaxis (PrEP) guide aims to provide a basic framework for clinicians and was developed based on commonly asked questions received on the NCCC’s PrEPline.
+This guide aims to provide a basic framework for clinicians and was developed based on commonly asked questions received on the NCCC’s PrEPline.
 Individualized consultation can be obtained by calling or submitting a question online: our PrEPline page lists current hours and availability.
-We also recommend the 2021 CDC PrEP Clinical Practice Guidelines Update as an additional information resource.
+Additionally, various CDC PrEP Clinical Practice Guidelines and Recommendations can be accessed here.

 Commonly Asked Questions